me-pic/picard_feps_2023/README.md

-# Code for Picard et al., Facial expression is a distinctive behavioural marker of pain processing in the brain
+# Code for Picard et al., A distributed brain response predicting the facial expression of acute nociceptive pain

 ---
 **NOTE**